validate-io/overview/README.md

 [Validate.io](https://github.com/validate-io) is a collection of JavaScript utilities for value validation.

 In contrast to statically typed languages, such as C/C++, Java, and others, JavaScript is dynamically typed, which means that data types are assigned to values, not variables.
 Accordingly, value validation in JavaScript must occur at runtime when variables are dynamically assigned to values.
-For example,
+For example, consider

 ``` c
 int square(int x)